 - Access to no-cost gym memberships and other wellness programs.

 - Prescription drug coverage through HealthSelect Medicare Rx.

 Eligibility and Enrollment

-- at least age 65 or certified as disabled by the Social Security Administration (SSA),
+- at least 65 years old OR certified as disabled by the Social Security Administration (SSA),

-- enrolled in Medicare Parts A (hospital) and B (other medical) coverage and
+- enrolled in Medicare Parts A (hospital care) and B (other medical) coverage and

-- living in the United States or Puerto Rico.
+- live in the United States or Puerto Rico.

-- Members and/or dependents who have end-stage renal disease (ESRD) and are still within their 30-month coordination period
+- Retirees and/or dependents with end-stage renal disease (ESRD) are eligible to enroll in HealthSelect MA PPO only after their 30-month coordination period with Medicare has ended.

 Freedom of movement